tanner-johnson2718/ESP32_Deluminator/README.md

 ## TODO
 * pkt sniffer and loggers, tcp file server queue based
 * merge eapol and mac logger
-* Rewrite mac logger data structures
-* EAPOL logger may have issues if multiple come in or only partial come in
 * The way we save eapol keys and the way the way the tcp server work is jank
 * Finish the table below
     * DOC